google/santa-tracker-web/README.md

 # Google Santa Tracker for Web

 This repository contains the code to [Google Santa Tracker](https://santatracker.google.com), an educational and entertaining tradition for the December holiday period.
+Santa Tracker is built by Developer Relations within Google.

-We hope you find this source code useful, but in general, we do not accept external contributions or respond to bug reports from the public.
+We hope you find this source code interesting.
+In general, we do not accept external contributions from the public.
+You can file bug reports or feature requests, or contact the engineering lead [@samthor](https://twitter.com/samthor).

 ## Supports